jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) the place of residence of the person, following a change of residence within an electoral district; or (b) the name of the person; or
   (c) any other particulars of a kind specified in section 83(2)﻿(d), (g), or (h).
-(2) The Electoral Commission must, not later than 14 days after the roll is amended, deliver to that person personally, or send to that person by post, notice in writing of the amendment of the particulars on the roll.
+(2) The Electoral Commission must, not later than 14 days after the roll is amended, give to the person written notice of the amendment of the particulars on the roll.

 **Objections to registration**